rukai/not-webusb-rs/readme.md

 [![Crates.io](https://img.shields.io/crates/v/not-webusb.svg)](https://crates.io/crates/not-webusb)
 [![Docs](https://docs.rs/not-webusb/badge.svg)](https://docs.rs/not-webusb)

-An alternative to webUSB with better browser support and the ability to restrict which sites can access the device.
+An alternative to webUSB for simple usecases with better browser support and the ability to restrict which sites can access the device.

+Usage follows a request/response model where the browser JS or wasm sends a request to which the device must send exactly 1 response.

 The goal is to be a production ready library for use in real devices.
 However, while it works fine for simple use cases, it is not currently in a state where I would be comfortable deploying this in production.